prosham-purestorage/STAAS-Reporting-Fusion/README.md

 The script `staas-reporting.py` will connect to the fleet and generate (or append to) a spreadsheets named:
 -`Space_Report-Volumes-YYYY-MM.xlsx`
+-`Space_Report-Directories-YYYY-MM.xlsx`

 The Volume Reporting script has one worksheet per chargeback code.
 The records on each sheet are date/time stamped so that space can be rated externally over time.
 The records contain the space details for each volume

+The Directories Reporting script has one worksheet per array.
+The records on each sheet are date/time stamped so that space can be rated externally over time.
+The records contain the space details for each managed directory

 Headers are written to each sheet on the first pass only; subsequent script runs append records to each sheet.
 This allows the reporting to use the same report output each month for ease of processing with pivot tables, for example.